The Beyoncé Experience: Background

-Beyoncé-Carter performing "Flaws and All" in Barcelona.
+Beyoncé performing "Flaws and All" in Barcelona.
 During the performance she was embraced by a male dancer dressed as an angel.

 Prior to the commencement of The Beyoncé Experience in support of her second solo studio album B'Day (2006), Beyoncé performed at the 2007 Houston Livestock Show and Rodeo with a guest feature from Slim Thug, who features on "Check on It"; she coined the show a "sneak preview" of The Beyoncé Experience.
 Fan-club tickets and VIP packages for the tour were made available for pre-order in early April on the website WeLoveBeyonce.com and the tickets officially went on sale on April 20, 2007.
 The tour kicked off on April 10 at the Tokyo Dome in Tokyo, Japan, with the first leg ending in Nagoya.
 The second leg started in Sydney, Australia and finished in the same city.
 Beyoncé continued with the third leg in Europe, beginning in Frankfurt, Germany, going through countries such as Spain, Sweden and Portugal, ending the leg with two dates at The Point in Dublin.
 The US leg of the tour began on July 6 at the Louisiana Superdome in New Orleans, as part of the 2007 New Orleans Essence Music Festival, where Beyoncé headlined.
 The leg also stopped in Monterrey City, Mexico and finished in Winnipeg, Canada.
 She then embarked on a final leg of the tour in East Asia/Korea with the final concert taking place at the Zhongshan Soccer Stadium in Taipei on November 21, 2007.
 The Beyoncé Experience eventually visited ninety seven venues in total.

 Beyoncé teamed with America's Second Harvest and Pastor Rudy Rasmus of St. John United Methodist Church for a pre-concert food donation drive which was part of The Beyoncé Experience at every stop.
 Food was collected for people who fought with famine.
 Beyoncé's organization The Survivor Foundation was also involved in the campaign.
 The first 1,000 fans who would drop off a minimum of three non-perishable food items would receive an autographed photo of Beyoncé and a raffle ticket for a chance to have an upgraded seat.
 For the food drive in Ethiopia, India and Turkey, Houston Chronicle collaborated with Beyoncé, creating a Virtual Aid Drive and asking people to send money to them.
 The funds were donated to the Global FoodBanking Network.